upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y-draft-01.md

 "No, white."

+Short and chunky steps over to check.
 "Na.
 You are looking at corpses.
 Frozen, thawing, rotting.
 Blood drained.
 You are a rookie.
-Your eyes are not yet trained to...
-Ah, ok.
+Your eyes are not yet trained to...".
+Leans in closer, " Ah, ok.
 Yes.
-That's not a WAWAG.
-And ... that is a bullet wound.
-I'm guessing this is not voluntary stasis.
+That's maybe not a WAWAG.
+And ... this is possibly a bullet wound".
+Looks up, gestures a drone over, leaving the probe in place for a photo.

+Short and chunky continues, "I'm guessing this one was not a volunteer.
 Congratulations, you may have your first murder victim.
 Well, technically, the others are murder victims too, but ...".